-Note: The included examples assume that you are running RACF as your system security product.
-IBM Ported Tools OpenSSH will also work with CA-ACF2 and CA-TSS, but you will be required to translate RACF commands as shown to those products.
+Note: The included examples assume that you are running RACF as your system security product. z/OS OpenSSH will also work with CA-ACF2 and CA-TSS, but you will be required to translate RACF commands as shown to those products.
 If you have one of those products and would like to contribute tested examples, please contact us.

-This guide assumes that you have or will be installing IBM Ported Tools OpenSSH release 1.3.
+This guide assumes that you are running OpenSSH on z/OS V2V2 or later.
 Using this product and exploiting these features requires:

 CPACF - processor feature 3863 (free and enabled by default in most countries)

 ICSF installed and running (even if you don't have a co-processor card)